 Her stepmother and her family were terrified to see her holding the blazing skull.

 The skull’s eyes stared fixedly at them until they vanished into thin air.

 Vasilisa had found her way back to her true home.

-- The Fox and the Crow
+- The story of the fox and the stork